• Skip to primary navigation

 Top down shot of ingredients for whipped goat cheese crostini.

-• Baguette: A long narrow loaf of French bread with crispy crust, which you will slice into 1/2-inch thick pieces.
+• Baguette: A long narrow loaf of French bread with a crispy crust, which you will slice into 1/2-inch thick pieces.
 One loaf should yield 20-24 slices.

 • Olive oil